ericlau00/systems-level-programming/README.md

 We will use an array to store the randomized names selected from the file.

-We will use a struct to contain a resposne that is sent over the network which includes the following information:
+We will use a struct to contain a response that is sent over the network which includes the following information:

 - type - whether the response is a question or answer
 - response - the actual message sent